gardener/machine-controller-manager/docs/faq.md

 It can be unpaused again by removing the `Paused` field from the machine-deployment.

-### How to delete machine object immedietly if I don't have access to it?
+### How to delete machine object immediately if I don't have access to it?

-If the user doesn't have access to the machine objects (like in case of Gardener clusters) and they would like to replace a node immedietly then they can place the annotation `node.machine.sapcloud.io/trigger-deletion-by-mcm: "true"` on their node.
-This will start the replacement of the machine with a new node.

-On the other hand if the user deletes the node object immedietly then replacement will start only after `MachineHealthTimeout`.
+If access to the machine object is available, it can be deleted directly.
+Alternatively, when the machine object is not accessible, the corresponding node object may be deleted directly.
+This action immediately marks the associated machine object for deletion and triggers the creation of a replacement machine to maintain the desired replica count specified in the machineDeployment or machineSet.

-This annotation can also be used if the user wants to expedite the [replacement of unhealthy nodes](#how-does-rate-limiting-replacement-of-machine-work-in-mcm-how-is-it-related-to-meltdown-protection)
+This can also be used if the user wants to expedite the [replacement of unhealthy nodes](#how-does-rate-limiting-replacement-of-machine-work-in-mcm-how-is-it-related-to-meltdown-protection)

 `NOTE`:

+- The `node.machine.sapcloud.io/trigger-deletion-by-mcm` annotation is no longer supported on node objects.
+It is however, still used on the machineDeployment objects (used by the CA-MCM cloud provider integration).
-- `node.machine.sapcloud.io/trigger-deletion-by-mcm: "false"` annotation is NOT acted upon by MCM , neither does it mean that MCM will not replace this machine.
+- Setting the annotation to `"false"` is NOT acted upon by MCM and does not prevent machine replacement.
-- this annotation would delete the desired machine but another machine would be created to maintain `desired replicas` specified for the machineDeployment/machineSet.
+- Deleting a node will trigger machine deletion and replacement.
+A new machine will be created to maintain the `desired replicas` specified for the machineDeployment/machineSet.
 Currently if the user doesn't have access to machineDeployment/machineSet then they cannot remove a machine without replacement.

 ### How to avoid garbage collection of your node?